 What’s the difference between aioli and mayonnaise?

-Mayo and Aioli are similar in that they are both creamy sauces, but they are actually pretty different.
+Mayo and Aioli are similar because they are both creamy sauces, but they are actually pretty different.
 One of the ways they are different is the way they are made.
 Mayo is made using egg yolks, Canola Oil, and lemon juice.
 While traditional aioli is made using garlic, olive, and salt.
-Some people believe that aioli and mayo are the same because of modern varieties of aioli recipes.
+Some people believe that aioli and mayo are the same because of the now modern varieties of aioli recipes.
 Some of these include garlic, olive oil, salt, egg yolk, and lemon juice, making it more like mayo.

 What can Goat Cheese Aioli be used on?

 Goat Cheese Aioli can be used on a number of dishes.
 It can be drizzled over fish, burgers, or fries.
 It can be used as a dipping sauce and topped on any salad.
 This Aioli Recipe can be used on any dish you wish to add more flavor or sauce.

 Homemade aioli that does not contain egg yolk can last up to 10 days in the fridge if covered and stored properly.
 If it does contain egg yolk, it has a much shorter shelf life of around 3 days in the fridge.
 This goat cheese aioli recipe should last around 7 days if stored in the fridge in an airtight container.

 Recipes That Pair With Goat Cheese Aioli

 - 4 tablespoons goat cheese